Sightseers

-Sightseers is a 2012 British black comedy film directed by Ben Wheatley and written by and starring Alice Lowe and Steve Oram, with additional material written by co-editor Amy Jump.
+Sightseers is a 2012 British black comedy film directed by Ben Wheatley and written by and starring Alice Lowe and Steve Oram.

-It is produced by Edgar Wright and Nira Park, among others.
-The film was selected to be screened in the Directors' Fortnight section at the 2012 Cannes Film Festival.
+Sightseers was selected to be screened in the Directors' Fortnight section at the 2012 Cannes Film Festival on 23 May 2012, where the lead animal actor, Banjo and Poppy, won the Palm Dog award.
+Was released in the United Kingdom on 30 November, by StudioCanal.
+The film received generally positive reviews from critics.

 Plot

-Chris is a caravan fan and aspiring writer who takes his girlfriend Tina on a road trip, much to the chagrin of Tina's mother, who has never forgiven Tina for the death of their dog "Poppy".
+Tina lives with her mother in suburban Redditch.
+Chris is a caravan fan and aspiring writer who takes Tina, his girlfriend, on a road trip, much to the chagrin of Tina's mother, who has never forgiven Tina for the death of their dog "Poppy".
 At their first stop, the National Tramway Museum, Chris confronts a man who is littering, and the man refuses to pick up his rubbish.
 When they get back to their car, Chris runs him over and kills him.
 Chris claims that the death was an accident, but smirks after the impact, unseen by Tina.
 Chris tells Tina that she is his muse.

 They meet Janice, Ian and their dog Banjo (who resembles Poppy) at a caravan park and Janice reveals that Ian is a published writer, something that makes Chris jealous.
 The next morning Ian goes for a walk.
 Chris follows him, hits him in the head with a rock, steals his camera and pushes him off a cliff.
 Tina takes Banjo with them as they go.
 Tina finds photos of Ian and Janice on the camera and confronts Chris, who confesses to Ian's murder.
 Tina accepts this.
 During a walk through a National Trust park, Banjo defecates on the ground and a tourist tells Tina to clear up the mess.
 Chris arrives and encourages Tina to claim that the man tried to rape her.
 A row ensues, and Chris beats him to death.

 At the next caravan park, Chris meets Martin, an engineer who is testing a mini-caravan that can be attached to the back of a bicycle.
 During a meal in a restaurant, Tina goes to the bathroom.
 When she returns, she finds Chris kissing the bride from the hen party at a nearby table as part of a bachelorette dare.
 Upset, Tina follows the bride outside and kills her by pushing her down a steep hill onto some rocks, observed by Chris.
 The next morning, instead of visiting a local tourist attraction, Chris says he is helping Martin make some modifications to his caravan.
 They argue, and Tina drives off alone.
 Upset, she calls her mother and is about to confess to the murders, when her mother hangs up.
 Later that night, Tina tries to seduce Chris by talking about their complicity in the murders, but he rejects her.